gofr-dev/gofr/docs/advanced-guide/http-authentication/page.md

 *Basic Authentication* is a simple HTTP authentication scheme where the user's credentials (username and password) are transmitted in the request header in a Base64-encoded format.

-Basic auth is the simplest way to authenticate your APIs.
+Basic auth is the simplest way to authenticate APIs.
 It's built on
 {% new-tab-link title="HTTP protocol authentication scheme" href="https://datatracker.ietf.org/doc/html/rfc7617" /%}.
 It involves sending the prefix `Basic` trailed by the Base64-encoded `<username>:<password>` within the standard `Authorization` header.